CloudRadio-cz/bot-template/README.md

 }
 ```

+For more information on creating command and or more advanced usage, refer to the official [discordx documentation](https://discordx.js.org/).

 ## Translation System

 This template includes a built-in translation system that supports multiple languages.
 The system allows you to define translation keys in JSON files and use them in your code with variable substitution.